AngryMaciek/angry-moran-simulator/documentation.md

 * per-sub-population Average Death Payoff for a single individual of a given sub-population (averaged over interactions with all other individuals of the whole population)
 * per-sub-population Birth Fitness of an individual from a given sub-popualtion
 * per-sub-population Death Fitness of an individual from a given sub-popualtion
+* Entropy of the distribution of Strategies in the whole population

 Additionally to the *MoranProcess* class the user is equipped with several plotting functions to visualise results of the simulation:
 * `PlotSize`